jwplayer/applicaster-docs/language.md

 Todo: when to apply what?
  - Subtitles
  - Audio tracks for dubbing
  - Language based: if your show is availble multiple language.
 E.g an English and Spanish video.
 You get two media items in JW Player.
-You can have one playlist with all items.
 E.g. a baby video.
 We are not able to correlate the videos belonging to each other.
+Todo: You can have one playlist with all items.
+And filter out the video out the videos which are language specifc.